In this section

 - Child inclusive mediation.
 When child inclusive mediation takes place the mediator will, with the child’s consent, feed their views back into the overall mediation process.
-We have over 10 years’ experience in this field and four of our mediators are trained in this area.
+We have years of experience in this field and four of our mediators are trained in this area.
 Dominic Raeside is an active member of the Government’s Voice of the Child Advisory Group.

 - Civil/commercial model of mediation.
 We have four mediators trained in this area.

 - Mediation in cases involving child abduction.
 We have one mediator who is a specialist in this field.